-Students who drop a course before the "last day to drop a course without a W" specified in the academic calendar (www.northeastern.edu/registrar/calendars.html) will not be charged for the course and will not have a W (withdrawal) grade recorded on their transcript.
-Thereafter, students are responsible for 100 percent of the tuition charges and applicable fees.
+Students who drop a course before the deadline will not be charged for the course and will not have a W (withdrawal) on their transcript.
+Thereafter, students are responsible for 100 percent of the tuition charges and applicable fees and the earned grade will be on the students' permanent academic record.
+All such dates are specified in the academic calendar.